Carolina Panthers vs. Washington Football Team NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Home and road insights

-- Carolina has two wins against the spread, and is 2-3 overall, at home this season.
+- Carolina has two wins against the spread, and is 2-3 overall, at home this year.

-- The Panthers are unbeaten ATS (1-0) as 3.5-point favorites or more at home.
+- At home, the Panthers are unbeaten ATS (1-0) as 3.5-point favorites or greater.

-- In five home games this season, Carolina has gone over the total once.
+- This season, in five home games, Carolina has hit the over once.

-- Washington has one win against the spread, and is 1-3 overall, on the road.

-- In four road games this season, Washington has hit the over twice.
+- Washington has hit the over twice in four away games this year.

-- Football Team away games this season average 46.8 total points, 3.8 more than this matchup's over/under (43).
+- The average point total in Football Team away games this season is 46.8 points, 3.8 more than this matchup's over/under (43).

 Powered by Data Skrive.